enricorov/Pinterrupt/README.md

 # Pinterrupt

-Video tutorial/presentation for this project here: [link]
+Video tutorial/presentation for this project here: https://youtu.be/ikpliEVBN0k

 The purpose of this project, developed for the Computer Architectures course (AY 2017/18) at Politecnico di Torino, is to estimate the time delay of an interrupt and its standard deviation, on a Raspberry Pi 3 board PC.
 The input triggering the interrupt is a square wave, exploiting the GPIO synchronous rising edge event detectors.
 At each interrupt occurrence, a GPIO pin is toggled.